croct-tech/plug-js/docs/quick-start.md

 real-time.
 You will soon be able to perform AI-powered evaluations like the following:

 ```
-# It doesn't seem as complex as designing, training, and running ML models, does it?
+# This doesn't seem as complex as designing, training, and running ML models, does it?
 user is churning
 ```